Product Line

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide regular training to our staff.

-We also have a mandatory induction programme for all new hires with access to the LMS, which contains a module on modern slavery.
+We also have a mandatory induction programme for all new hires with access to the LMS, which contains the module on modern slavery.
 The course is designed to build knowledge of, and capability to manage, risks and covers:

 Rotork continually looks for ways to support the promotion of human rights within our operations and our sphere of influence.
 We respect internationally recognised human rights, as set out in the United Nations International Bill of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
 These cover freedom of association, the abolition of forced labour, equality and the elimination of child labour.
 We continue to engage in risk assessment, business reviews and audits of our suppliers as appropriate.